ivan7237d/1log/packages/jest/.github/README.md

 - Have two separate log functions, one that uses `jestPlugin` and one that uses `consolePlugin`.

 - Have a `log.ts` module like the example in [1log readme](https://github.com/ivan7237d/1log#usage) and [stub it out](https://jestjs.io/docs/manual-mocks#mocking-user-modules) in tests with a module that uses `jestPlugin` instead of `consolePlugin`.

+## Word of caution

+It's easy to create large snapshots with this plugin, and it's tempting to do that since you're testing more things that way.
+It's a deal with the devil though - when you or someone else comes back to this test later, it may end up hard to figure out what the snapshot is actually testing and what makes it correct.
+It's usually better to keep snapshots small.

 ## API